Songjiang, Shanghai: Government and infrastructure

+The People's Government of Songjiang, Shanghai is located on No. 1 Yuanzhong Road.

 The Shanghai Women's Prison is in Songjiang District.

 Transport

 Songjiang District is located approximately 25 km from Hongqiao International Airport and 70 km from Pudong International Airport.
 Songjiang is currently served by one metro line operated by Shanghai Metro, one suburban line operated by China Railway, and two tram lines.